 There is a place called Little Adam’s Peak on the list of things to see in Sri Lanka.
 Soon, we were on our way to Little Adam’s Peak.
 We did not find the walk to the top very difficult and got to see some outstanding views from there.
 The views were in fact the best, even better than views we get to see from World’s End or Ella rock.
 Ella rock was visible from here and offered a fine view.
 We were glad to have included it in our list of things to see in Sri Lanka.

 We then went on a very confusing search of the nine arch bridge viewpoint.
 The way was not at all straight forward and there were no directions anywhere.
 At one point a kind local old lady guided us right up to the viewpoint.

 Shopping at Ella

 At this point, I started to have mixed feelings.
 I felt a bit unhappy about our wonderful, fun-filling trip was about to end.
-But, on the other hand, I was also feeling a bit home sick.
+But, on the other hand, I was also feeling a bit homesick.
 Sri Lanka had charmed us.
-There were a lot many places we hadn’t had the opportunity to go especially the ones in south like Tangalle beach or Galle fort, or the Knuckles forest and mountain range in the central.
+There were a lot many places we hadn’t had the opportunity to go especially the ones in the south like Tangalle beach of Galle fort or the Knuckles forest and mountain range in the central.
 And again there were many places we would love to visit again, like Sigiriya or Ella to re-live the magical moments all over.